usar-vuejs-junto-a-axios-para-consumir-un-api-rest

 In a previous post, we already saw an example of the Axios library.
-In this post, we will continue with this example, combining it with the use of the VueJs framework.
+In this post, we will continue this example, combining it with the use of the VueJs framework.

-The ‘index.html’ file, therefore, looks as follows.
+The ‘index.html’ file, therefore, looks like this.

 <!doctype html>